Sammy-Colon/go-builder-pattern-boilerplate/README.md

 This extension generates the boilerplate code you need when using the builder pattern in Go.

+It is available as the **Go Builder Pattern Boilerplate** extension in the [VSC Marketplace](https://marketplace.visualstudio.com/items?itemName=SammyColon.go-builder-pattern-boilerplate) and [VSCodium Marketplace](https://open-vsx.org/extension/SammyColon/go-builder-pattern-boilerplate).

 ## Features

-The extension adds the command "Generate Boilerplate".
+The extension adds the command **Generate Boilerplate**.
 Select a struct and execute the command.
 The generated code will automatically be pasted under your selected text.

 Example: